 (d) Number of Publications.
 Service of the summons by publication may be made by publishing the same three times, once each week for 3 successive weeks, in a newspaper published in the county in which the action is pending, if a newspaper is published in such county, and if no newspaper is published in such county then in a newspaper published in an adjoining county and having a general circulation therein.

 (f) Time When First Publication or Service Outside State Must Be Made.
-The first publication of summons, or personal service of the summons and complaint upon the defendant out of the state, must be made within 60 days after the filing of the affidavit for publication.
+The first publication of summons, or personal service of the summons and complaint upon the defendant out of the state, must be made within 60 days after the affidavit filing for publication.
 If not so made, the action shall be deemed dismissed as to any party intended to be served by such publication.

 (g) When Service by Publication or Outside State Complete.
 Service by publication is complete on the date of the last publication of the summons, or in case of personal service of the summons and complaint upon the defendant out of the state, on the date of such service.